netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 # Notable Differences and Benefits

+Using QUIC or QUIC-MP over a PAN changes some of underlying assumptions.
+This provides certain benefits, such as additional information and control over path, but also some pitfalls.

-## Endpoint Identity and Path Identity {#identity}
+## Endpoint Identity {#endpoint-identity}

-PANs may provide or require an extended definition of idenity.

-In a PAN such as SCION ({{scion}}), networks paths are known to the endpoints.
-This can, and should, be used to detect changes even when the 4-tuple of local/remote IP/port (or equivalent) stays the same.
-Change detection can be useful to avoid unintended path changes or to trigger actions, such as resetting congestion control or RTT estimation algorithms.
+In QUIC, endpoints are identified by their IP and port number.
+This works because IP addresses are unique (globally, or in whatever context they are used).

-Separately, PANs may use a network address beyond the 4-tuple of local/remote IP/port.
+PANs may use a network address beyond the 4-tuple of local/remote IP/port.
 For example, SCION ({{scion}}), allows IPs from the private IP ranges (e.g. 192.168.1.1/32).
 To uniquely identify endhosts globally, the AS (autonomous system) identifier is added to fully qualify a network address.
-This has consquences for security mechanisms.
+This has consequences for security mechanisms.
 Implementations need to be careful to consider the full network address, for example when triggering path validation (see {{four-tuple-changes}} and {{token}}).

+## Path Identity {#path-identity}

+The identification of "paths" varies between QUIC, QUIC-MP and PANs.

+- {{QUIC}} uses a 4-uple of local/remote IP/port to distinguish paths.
+- {{QUIC-MP}} extends this with a path IDs to distinguish logical paths (connections).
+- PANs can typically distinguish paths through detailed path metadata based on the physical network path.
+The metadata may also include an expiration date.

+When using a PAN, the path identity can, and should, be used to detect changes even when the 4-tuple of local/remote IP/port (or equivalent) stays the same.
+Change detection can be useful to avoid unintended path changes or to trigger actions, such as resetting congestion control or RTT estimation algorithms.

-### Path ID
+### Interoperability of QUIC-MP and PAN Path Identity

-{{QUIC-MP}} specifies a path ID that is used to identify and distinguish multiple "paths".
-However, there is not always a 1:1 mapping between path IDs and networks paths as they are use in SCION.
+Unfortunately, there is not always a 1:1 mapping between path IDs and networks paths as they are use in SCION.

 - A PAN path may expire and should be replaceable with a new version without requiring a new Path ID (**TODO TBD**: We could also require path migration in this case)

 **TODO** In future we may have more dynamic path availablility with live metadata.
 Do we really need path migration for every (small) route